Officers and Directors

-The international law firm McDermott Will & Emery, LLC has provided the Mattachine Society of Washington, D.C. with pro bono legal services, in a unique partnership, for more than five years, ranging from assistance with ongoing Freedom of Information Act (FOIA) requests and appeals to litigation in U.S. District Court.
-McDermott partners Lisa Linsky and Paul Thompson lead a team of Associates and Partners who focus on the “evidentiary history” of federal and state animus toward LGBT Americans.
+The international law firm McDermott Will & Emery, LLC has provided the Mattachine Society of Washington, D.C. with pro bono legal services, in a unique partnership, for more than five years, ranging from assistance with ongoing Freedom of Information Act (FOIA) requests to serving as Counsel on the lawsuit Mattachine Society of Washington, D.C. v U.S. Department of Justice in U.S. District Court for the District of Columbia.
+McDermott partners Lisa Linsky and Paul Thompson lead a team of nineteen Associates and Partners who focus on developing the “evidentiary history” of federal and state animus toward LGBT Americans.

 Vic Basile, LGBT rights activist and political consultant, the first Executive Director of HRC (1983-1989), co-founder of the Gay & Lesbian Victory Fund; and Counsel to the Director, U.S. Office of Personnel Management.

 Eric Cervini, Gates Scholar and PhD Candidate at Cambridge University, U.K., graduated summa cum laude from Harvard University in 2014 with an A.B. in History.
 Eric’s dissertation will be a comprehensive history of the Mattachine Society of Washington, D.C.